arman0624/TimberWolf/README.md

-# ESE-326-Final-Project

-Design, experiment, and implement a placement algorithm with the following characteristics:

 - The algorithm implements TimberWolf placement (placement using Simulated Annealing)
 - The algorithm considers standard cell placement, e.g., all cells are placed in rows
 - The algorithm minimizes the total IC area after placement